 3. GO SEE A CASTLE

 You're in Scotland for fudge sake!
-Plus it's a great way to take a break from the hustle and bustle of the Festival.
+Plus it's a great way to take a break from the hustle and bustle.

 4. FESTIVAL FAVOURITES